rodrigoklein/gs1-hc-spec/v0.2/README.md

 ### Anatomy of the Webservice

 The technology behind the main interface of the Horizontal Communication is SOAP (Simple Object Access Protocol).
-This technology is a well known technology which many companies already have developers tha knows it.
+This technology is a well known technology which many companies already have developers that knows it.

 The Standard has only one webservice which contains 3 methods that enables the communication.